bitmark-inc/bitmark-node-docker/README.md

     | `2135` | Port for publishing blockchain events |
     | `2130` | Port for Bitmark node [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) server |

-    After running bitmark-node, you can check by the following commands to make sure ports are opened.
+    When running bitmark-node, user can make sure ports are opened with the following commands.

     ```netcat -v [Your Public IP] 2136```